acm-hackschool-f17/Resources/nodejs-README.md

    *Note:* If that command fails with `nvm: command not found`, try `echo -e '\nsource ~/.bashrc' >> ~/.bash_profile`, and then close and relaunch the terminal and `nvm install 8` again.

 ### Creating a new node.js application
-#### Steps:
-1. On your command line navigate to a new folder where you want to save your project files.
+1. On your command line navigate to a new folder will make now where you want to save your project files.
+  * To do this with commands:
+    1. Open Command Prompt/Terminal
+    2. Run the following commands:
+      ```
+      cd Desktop
+      mkdir node-tutorial
+      cd node-tutorial
+      ```
-2. `npm init`
+2. On Command Prompt/Terminal, run `npm init`
    * Go through the steps in this including setting a project name, description, version, etc. Feel free to leave things blank because not everything is neccesary.
      ```
      $ npm init